 Cups, Napkins, Plates and Ice Cream Cartons - food residue attracts pests to the sorting center.

 Hardback Books - Bindings on books make them difficult to recycle as they contain glue which gums up the recycling equipment in the pulping process.
 Reuse or donate when possible.

 Egg Cartons (lowest grade of paperboard) - Paperboard egg containers are already made from paper that has been recycled several times.
 The recycled paper fibers have become so short that they are not useful in making new paper products.
 Fibers simply wash down the drain.

 Boxes with Wax Coatings (where you can scratch wax off with a finger nail) - Examples include some frozen food products.

 Unopened Mail - it may contain items such as promotional stickers or product samples, which could make our material unacceptable for recycling.
 Open the mail and remove unacceptable materials.

 Checkbooks, Carbon paper, Paper with adhesive backing - are low quality paper.

 General Curbside Preparation

 You can help collection crews by preparing the recyclable materials before putting them in your recycling container.
 General guidelines include:

-- Remember to fasten the tie straps on recycling bins and close lids on recycle carts to avoid littering.
+- Close lids on recycle carts to avoid littering.